News Summary:

 The American Red Cross continues to experience a severe blood shortage as winter weather further impacts the ability to rebuild the blood supply.
 Individuals who may be eligible are urged to give blood and platelets as soon as it is safe for them to travel to help ensure lifesaving medical procedures are not delayed.

 The national blood supply remains at critically low levels.
-The recent storm impacting half the U.S. population has canceled blood drives in nearly every state where the Red Cross collects blood.
-As a result, approximately 200 blood drives have been canceled, and more than 7,000 blood and platelet donations have gone uncollected in just the last three days, from Jan.
-23-26, with more cancelations expected due to freezing temperatures throughout much of the country.
+Winter storms have forced the cancellation of more than 500 blood drives and about 20,000 blood and platelet donations have gone uncollected since just January 23, with more cancelations expected.
 This is on top of the more than 400 blood drives canceled last month due to severe weather.

 There’s no time to wait.
 Book an appointment now to give blood by using the Blood Donor App, visiting RedCrossBlood.org or calling 1-800-RED CROSS (1-800-733-2767).
 The Red Cross encourages everyone to be safe, and to make an appointment to donate as soon as it is safe to travel.
 Those who are not impacted by the storm are urged to donate immediately.